 essential.
 Belief that the changing industry requires companies to objectively

-if a profitable company, regardless of size, wants to help lead the industry
+profitable company, regardless of size, wants to help lead the industry instead

 The process is simple.
 It begins with three events.
 The first is a physical